animate1978/MB-Lab/README.md

 MB-Lab is a community developed and supported project based off ManuelBastioniLAB.

+If you're interested in helping this project Financially or to see behind the scenes information of this plugin's Development, Please support our [**Patreon**](https://www.patreon.com/mblab_development).

 This fork is an attempt to keep this addon going forward as the original author is no longer developing ManuelBastioniLAB

 # MB-Lab 1.7.7